 It is expected that employees will faithfully serve their employer and not disclose confidential information about an employer’s affairs.

-.

 2. Definition

 2.1 The term ‘whistleblowing’ in this policy refers to the disclosure by members of the Day Care staff, or by ex-employees, of malpractice, including illegal acts or negligence within the Day Care setting.